IBM/watsonx-prompt-lab/docs/lab-2/README.md

 TXT : Up to 5 MB
 ```

-Click on Browse and add the `issue-36122.pdf` from your Downloads folder
+Click on "Browse" and add the file `issue-36122.pdf` you downloaded earlier.

 Note, the Name will auto-fill based on the name of the document you add